 Restoration costs were estimated by area of peatland restored.
 Costs included on-site restoration costs (directly linked to the implementation of restoration activities, such as ditch blocking), project management costs and, if applicable, in-kind costs.

 Aside from costs, the database also includes information on the site’s characteristics (such as site use prior to restoration and potential site designations) and restoration activities proposed or undertaken.
 A descriptive analysis of the sites included in the database indicates that more than half of the restoration sites are either a Site of Special Scientific Interest (SSSI) or National Nature Reserve (NNR).
-In addition, in terms of their current use, deer management (40%) and rough grazing (37%) are the most frequently mentioned uses, followed by biodiversity conservation (34% of sites).
+In addition, in the updated 2021 database, in terms of their current use, deer management (44%) and rough grazing (42%) are the most frequently mentioned uses, followed by biodiversity conservation (36% of sites).